Hague School: Hague School

-The name "Hague School" was coined in 1875 by a critic, Jacob van Santen Kolff, who used the phrases "a new way of seeing and depicting things", "intent to convey mood, tone takes precedence over color", "almost exclusive preference for so-called 'bad weather' effects", and "gray mood."
+The name "Hague School" was coined in 1875 by a critic, Jacob van Santen Kolff, who used the phrases "a new way of seeing and depicting things", "intent to convey mood, tone takes precedence over colour", "almost exclusive preference for so-called 'bad weather' effects", and "grey mood."
 The Hague School artists were less interested in a faithful portrayal of what they saw than in conveying the atmosphere and impression of the moment.
-They painted in mostly in subdued colors, with a penchant for gray.
+They painted mostly in subdued colours, with a penchant for grey.
 That is why the Hague School is sometimes also called the Gray School.

-The painters of the Hague School conducted some of their artistic discussions as member of the Pulchri Studio, which had been founded in 1847 by Bosboom, Willem Roelofs and J. H. Weissenbruch at the home of the Hague painter Lambertus Hardenberg.
+The painters of the Hague School conducted some of their artistic discussions as member of the Pulchri Studio, which had been founded in 1847 by Bosboom, Willem Roelofs, and J. H. Weissenbruch at the home on the Lange Voorhout of the Hague painter Lambertus Hardenberg.
 Growing discontent among the young artists in The Hague about the apparently insufficient opportunities for training and development was the reason for establishing the Pulchri Studio.
 Many members of the Hague School served on the board of the Pulchri Studio, so that the society became a bastion of the school for many years.

 The Shipping Canal at Rijswijk by Jan Hendrik Weissenbruch.

 Over the years, the artists of the Hague School changed.
 Jacob Maris enriched his palette with vivid brushwork, especially in his Amsterdam town views.
-Jozef Israëls had completely abandoned his anecdotal manner and somber coloring.
-J. H. Weissenbruch blurred the details in his later work, painting beach scenes and landscapes in magnificently conceived planes of color with an almost abstract quality.
+Jozef Israëls had completely abandoned his anecdotal manner and sombre colouring.
+J. H. Weissenbruch blurred the details in his later work, painting beach scenes and landscapes in magnificently conceived planes of colour with an almost abstract quality.
 Willem Maris became the painter of light he had always tried to be, producing summer meadows with sunlight sparkling on the water and cattle—the quintessence of the Dutch landscape.
 Matthijis Maris' further development was also remarkable, albeit tragic.
 Despite the support of family and friends, he led a solitary existence.
 He worked for years on his paintings of brides and portraits of children, which became increasingly hazy and dreamy until finally becoming completely detached from reality.

 Sequel

 The Return of the Flock at Laren by Anton Mauve.

 By the mid-1880s the united front of the Hague School began to crumble.
 The character of the city of The Hague changed as it became larger.
 The small fishing village of Scheveningen changed as new suburbs were built and factories transformed the area.
 Weissenbruch and Roelofs found The Hague to be growing too fast and retreated to the polders to continue painting.

 Anton Mauve and Jozef Israëls became active in the Laren School which perpetuated aspects of the Hague School.
-Albert Neuhuys, Hein Kever and Evert Pieters, were especially active there between 1880 and 1900.
+Albert Neuhuys, Hein Kever, and Evert Pieters, were especially active there between 1880 and 1900.
 Realistic interiors of Laren farm houses, as well as plein air landscapes were the preferred subjects of the paintings.
-Anton Mauve was particularly active in the latter and his views of the heathlands were quite popular with American art lovers.
+Anton Mauve was particularly active in the latter and his views of the heathlands were quite popular with US art lovers.